github/docs/content/github/customizing-your-github-workflow/github-extensions-and-integrations.md

 ### Project management tools

-You can integrate your {% data variables.product.product_name %} personal account or organization with third-party project management tools, such as Jira, slack.
+You can integrate your {% data variables.product.product_name %} personal account or organization with third-party project management tools, such as Jira or Slack.

 #### Jira Cloud and {% data variables.product.product_name %}.com integration